Early detection is critical to managing bushfires before they cause widespread devastation.

 In this blog post, we explored applying insights from human neural processes to enhance AI training, closing the perception gap between humans and machines.
 By integrating hierarchical feature learning, perceptual attributes, contextual understanding, and generalisation capabilities, AI can achieve more sophisticated and human-like object recognition.

-In our next post, we will expand on these concepts by focusing on training AI for wildfire detection.
-We’ll emphasize the critical role of large, high-quality datasets in this domain and showcase the impressive advancements made possible by exci’s AI-driven wildfire detection technology.
+In our next post, we will expand on these concepts by focusing on training AI for wildfire/bushfire detection.
+We’ll emphasise the critical role of large, high-quality datasets in this domain and showcase the impressive advancements made possible by exci’s advanced AI-driven wildfire/bushfire detection technology.

 If you missed our first Blog post, here is the link: